chameleon82/tutorials/articles/CI_CD_automation/README.md

 ```
 ##### Artifact dependency environment
 Most CI tools allow to share artifacts between projects.
-For our build plan we can setup to grab latest successfull api app artifact from master branch.
+For our build plan we can setup plan to grab latest successfull api app artifact from master branch.
 In that case we can setup next docker-compose file strucure:
 ```
 services:
   database: